hoopdad/hoopdad.github.io/docs/ai/_posts/2024-06-17-enable-multi-factor-authentication-on-snowflake.md

 When you hear about cloud data breaches, usually someone gets their hands on user IDs and passwords via spyware that steals passwords.
 It is exponentially harder for that person to get your "what you know" amd "what you have" because they are different systems.
 Unfortunately it is never impossible but our security layers are about probabilities.
 So if they break through one layer, we want to make sure there are other layers, and that is what MFA is.

-Access keys that aren't secured properly and insexure permissions (role based auth) are another couple pf common failures leading to breach.
+Access keys that aren't secured properly and insecure permissions (role based auth) are another couple pf common failures leading to breach.
 These are beyond the scope of this post but may become the topic of future posts.
 (Let me know your interest!)

 ## References

 - Snowflake's documentation about MFA: [https://docs.snowflake.com/en/user-guide/security-mfa](https://docs.snowflake.com/en/user-guide/security-mfa)
 - Sridhar Ramaswamy's [post](https://www.linkedin.com/posts/sridhar-ramaswamy_since-our-founding-in-2012-the-security-activity-7208537215449141249-rGoW?utm_source=share&utm_medium=member_desktop)